 The Andes of western Ecuador have some of the best and most accessible birding locations in all of South America, and the wonderful Séptimo Paraíso Cloud Forest Reserve is a prime example.
 While one-stop Ecuador tours will produce fewer species than a multi-week, all-country blitz, even a short tour based at a place like Séptimo Paraíso offers a superb combination of remarkable close-at-hand bird diversity and the inherent convenience of birding from a single comfortable base.

-Séptimo Paraíso Lodge is comfortable indeed, with its own restaurant, spring-fed pool, and support services.
+Séptimo Paraíso Lodge is comfortable indeed, with its own restaurant, spring-fed pool, spa, and support services.
 It is delightfully situated in the Mindo Valley and has great birding right in the grounds, as well as being an excellent base from which to explore surrounding areas.
 We’ll visit a variety of birding locations including Tandayapa Valley, Mindo, the Paz de las Aves reserve, and the cloud forest preserves at Milpe and Silanche - all of them within 15 minutes to an hour or so from the lodge and all serviced with good wide trails.
 During our seven days of birding we should encounter close to 300 species, possibly including some of western Ecuador’s most celebrated: Giant Antpitta, Toucan Barbet, Plate-billed Mountain-Toucan, Ocellated Tapaculo, Andean Cock-of-the-rock, Long-wattled Umbrellabird, Club-winged Manakin, Indigo Flowerpiercer, Tanager Finch, and as many as 40 species of hummingbirds and 50 dazzling tanagers.

 Day 1: The tour begins at 6.30 pm in Puembo, a colonial suburb of Quito.
 Upon arrival at Quito’s international airport you will be transferred to our hotel.
 Night in Puembo.